Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 ### Abstract

-The Verax protocol governance is centered around principles of transparency, inclusivity, and fairness to avoid bureaucratic delays.
+The Verax protocol governance is centered around principles of transparency, inclusivity and fairness to avoid bureaucratic delays.
 This adaptive governance system allows the protocol to evolve and adapt rapidly within a dynamic ecosystem.
 This proposal encompasses a request for new chain deployment as specified in the Verax governance documentation found here.
 As such, It will follow the socially accepted procedures outlined.